 Or so I thought.

 Then I happened across this recipe.
-Ice cream without the machine?
-Intriguing.
-Honey flavored?
-Interesting.
-Only two ingredients?
-No reason not to try it!
+Ice cream without

 The first step was to warm half a cup of honey in a saucepan.
 The fact that the picture of the honey in the measuring cup came out so cool was just a bonus.
 Anyway, the honey is warmed over low heat until it is nice and runny, not so thick and sticky anymore.

 Once the honey is ready, the directions say to mix in half of the two and a half cups of heavy cream called for in the recipe (so, one and a quarter cups).
-It says to mix the cream into the honey until it is smooth and well incorporated.
-I started out mixing with the spatula you see in the picture, but switched to a whisk after a couple of minutes to better combine the ingredients.
+It

 The next step was to whip the other half of the heavy cream (yes, the other one and a quarter cups) until soft peaks form.
 I started whipping in the KitchenAid and kept a close eye on it... until the phone rang.
 In only the time it took to turn around, walk to the phone, pick it up and walk back, my cream went from just-about-soft-peaks to slightly-stiff-peaks, so I quickly turned off the mixer.
-Hey, at least I didn't make butter, right??
+Hey, at least I didn't make but

 The whipped cream was slowly folded into the honey-cream mixture, and stirred until it was completely incorporated and had a nice, smooth consistency.
 The resulting cream was then poured into a freezer safe container (another trusty take out soup container!) and placed into the freezer for the entire afternoon.
 That was it.
 No churning, no special equipment - ice cream recipe complete.